 Column Description

 Enabled Execution states for the rule.

 Action The action for Dr.Web Firewall to perform when the connection attempt is detected:

+Column Description

-Block packets
+Block packetsAllow packets

-Allow packets

 Rule name The rule name.

-Connection type The party which initiates the connection: • Inbound - the rule is applied when someone from the network attempts to connect to the application on your computer.

-Column Description Outbound - the rule is applied when the application on your computer attempt to connect to the network.
+Connection type Inbound - the rule is applied when someone from the network attempts to connect to the application on your computer.
+Outbound - the rule is applied when the application on your computer attempt to connect to the network.
 Any - the rule is applied regardless of who initiate the connection.

 Description The rule description.